podio/podio-objc/async/index.md

 {% endhighlight %}

 Here, we only have to handle the error case once and we do not end up with deeply nested code blocks.
-There are also other useful combinator methods such as `when:` and `map:` available.
+There are also other useful combinator methods such as `when:`, `then:` and `map:` available.